tongxin/notes/mypg.md

 ## DDL for replicated and distributed tables

-To shard a table, we have to specify how the distribution is to be carried out at the table creation time.
-This typically requires information about distribution type and partition column.
+To shard a table, we have to specify how the relation is going to be distributed at the table creation time.
+This typically requires information about the distribution type and the key column.

 ```
 CREATE DISTRIBUTED TABLE table (...)
 BY HASH (col)
 CREATE REPLICATED TABLE table (...)
 DROP DISTRIBUTED TABLE table
 ```

-All the distributed tables are described in the system catalog pg_distributed_tables.
+The metadata about all the distributed tables are maintained in the system catalog pg_distributed_tables.
+An update of this catalog happens if and only if a distributed table command is successfully committed, which requires going throug paxos.

+## Distributed execution model

+Previous sharding solutions such as Postgres-xl and postgrespro are mostly built on an execution model in which a remote query is decomposed to subqueries that each directly relates to a particular remote node.
+They may adopt different remote querying methods through fdw or other custom interfaces out of efficiency concern but the planning complexity is inevitably high.
+We resort to a layered execution model in which the global query interface defines a clear abstraction to the client query system.
+The global query interface is like foreign data service exposed through fdw except that it's not associated with a particular server address.

+## Query planning and execution

+## Cluster wide communication and reliable broadcast

+## Session management